ibm-cloud-docs/Registry/registry_notices_container_builds.md

 ## What actions you must take by 6 September 2021
 {: #registry_notices_container_builds_action}

 By 6 September 2021, users of {{site.data.keyword.registrylong_notm}} will need to add the `–accept-deprecation` option to the `ibmcloud cr build` command.
-The new option is available in the container-registry plug-in version 0.1.543 and will be required for continued operation from 6 September 2021 onward. {{site.data.keyword.registrylong_notm}} container build service will have an end of support date of 5 October 2021.
+The new option is available in the container-registry plug-in version 0.1.543 and will be required for continued operation from 6 September 2021 onward. {{site.data.keyword.registrylong_notm}} container build service has an end of support date of 5 October 2021.

 ## Learn more
 {: #registry_notices_container_builds_learn}